santiagoolivos/signatureapi-tutorials/powerautomate/ceremony-embedded-power-pages.md

     ![Add Ceremony](/images/powerpages/vscode-edit-url.png)

     **Important:**
-    Note that inside the script the following code is used to define the inputs to the power automate flow:
+    Note that inside the script the following code is used to define the inputs to the Power Automate flow:

     ```javascript
     var data = {}